 As you can see, there are plenty of reasons to choose one ski backpack over another.
-No matter what you want, a good ski backpack can help make the most out of the time you have on the snow.
+No matter what you want to pack, a good ski backpack can help make the most out of the time you have on the snow.

 Proper fit is another consideration that can change the course of your ski day.
 A nice ski backpack that doesn’t fit will cause more trouble than it’s worth.
-Take a look at these tips to learn how to properly fit a backpack.
+Take a look at these tips to learn how to fit a backpack properly.

 The Black Diamond Dawn Patrol 25 is my pick for the best overall ski backpack of the season.
 This is a comfortable bag with a solid fit and should work well for most skiers.
 It also has a rugged construction that will last a long time.

 All of the backpacks you find on this list are built to work on the ski slopes or in the backcountry.
 If you want to carry extra gear with you when you ski, you need a high-quality option that will give you plenty of storage.